 Rescu Seamlessly Fits Into Your Lifestyle

-When it comes to the four topics we just covered, the Rescu app ticks all the boxes.
+When it comes to the four topics we just covered, the Rescu app is the best senior alert system that ticks all the boxes.
 As far as utility goes, Rescu is the fastest way to get help in case of emergency.
 Dispatch fire, medical, or police responders to your preset address, and automatically notify any emergency contacts with just two taps.
 If your loved one has a fall, they may not be able to afford the delays that come with calling 9-1-1.
 Rescu helps them get the protection they need without any complications.

 If your loved one has a smartphone, then they have all the equipment they need.
 No necklaces or bracelets necessary.
 You can find the Rescu app on the App Store or Google Play, and setting up your account is quick and easy.
 You can add as many emergency contacts as you like and up to four addresses to send help to when an emergency strikes.